Noroff-Fagskole/frontend_technical_recruitment_test/README.md

 # Noroff FEU Teacher Application Test

 ## Brief
-The current covid situation has brought the world to its knees, we have decided to use our skills in technology to help the world.
+The current covid situation has brought the world to its knees, we have decided to use our skills in technology to help out.
 - https://covid19.mathdro.id/api/recovered
 - Given the API above, create a dashboard for confirmed covid cases.
 - It is important for you to use all of the information inside of the objects.